MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 *Start by:* Finding news, announcements, and events to amplify throughout your organization.

-*You’ll know you’re done when:* You are regularly promoting news and events that start conversations and engage and connect wide audiences.
+*You'll know you're done when:* You are regularly promoting news and events that start conversations and engage and connect wide audiences.

 ## Get started